 Steven Holl Architects is a 40-person innovative architecture and urban design office working globally as one office from two locations; New York City and Beijing.
-Steven Holl leads the office with senior partner Chris McVoy and junior partner Noah Yaffe.
+Steven Holl leads the office with senior partner Chris McVoy and partners Noah Yaffe and Roberto Bannura.
 Steven Holl Architects is internationally-honored with architecture’s most prestigious awards, publications and exhibitions for excellence in design.
-Steven Holl Architects has realized architectural works nationally and overseas, with extensive experience in the arts (including museum, gallery, and exhibition design), campus and educational facilities, and residential work.
+Steven Holl Architects has realized architectural works nationally and overseas, with extensive experience in the arts, campus and educational facilities, and residential work.
 Other projects include retail design, office design, public utilities, and master planning.

 Steven Holl Architects emphasizes sustainable building and site development as fundamental to innovative and imaginative design.
 Incorporating green roofs, double walls and advanced mechanical systems SHA constructed the New Residence at the Swiss Embassy (Washington.
 D.C) according to Swiss "Minergie Standards," a higher level than the US Council for Green Building’s LEED standards for minimal energy consumption.
-The Lake Whitney Water Purification Facility and Park (South Central Connecticut) features the largest Green Roof in Connecticut (30,000 sf), zero off-site storm water discharge, expanded wetlands for biodiversity, and geothermal heating and cooling.
-The project was chosen as one of the Top Ten Green projects for 2007 by the American Institute of Architects’ Committee on the Environment (AIA/COTE).
-Throughout that year the facility was viewed as an exemplar of the standards and goals for sustainable design and construction.
-In Beijing, the recently completed 2 million sq.f.
-Linked Hybrid complex is heated and cooled by a 655-well geothermal energy system, the largest residential geothermal system in China.
+The Visual Arts Building at the University of Iowa, which is LEED Gold, is one of the first buildings in the US to employ the combination of a cast-in-place ‘bubble deck’ slab with an integrated radiant heating and cooling system.
+In Beijing, the 2 million SF Linked Hybrid complex is heated and cooled by a 655-well geothermal energy system, the largest residential geothermal system in China.
 The project employs green roofs and a separate grey water recycling system connected to all 650 condominiums which provides all landscape irrigation including a huge central water pond with natural reeds, water lilies and wildlife.
-The Horizontal Skyscraper-Vanke Center (Shenzhen, China) is a vision of tropical sustainability for the 21st century, and employs sustainable strategies such as photovoltaic panels and storm water recycling.
+The Horizontal Skyscraper-Vanke Center (Shenzhen, China) is a vision of tropical sustainability for the 21st century and employs sustainable strategies such as photovoltaic panels and storm water recycling.

 Parallel to designing dense, sustainable urban architecture, Steven Holl Architects supports the preservation and restoration of landscape and wilderness as Lifetime Member of Sierra Club, Active Member of Scenic Hudson, Member of Natural Resources Defense Council (NRDC), and “Advocates for Wilderness”-Member of the Wilderness Society.
 In 1970 Steven Holl was one of three founding members of Environmental Works at the University of Washington.